-The Department of Physics and Astronomy in SPCS provides each student with an academic advisor, normally the same member of staff for the duration of a student's studies, who can provide academic and pastoral guidance.
+The Department of Physics and Astronomy provides each student with an academic advisor, normally the same member of staff for the duration of a student's studies, who can provide academic and pastoral guidance.
 Additionally the School has a dedicated Student Support Officer who is available to discuss any student related problem.
 The School runs an open door policy which encourages the students to come and talk to their advisor, other academics or the dedicated Student Support Officer.
 The School also actively participates in the QMUL Peer Assisted Study Scheme (PASS).

-The Senior Tutor in the Department of Physics and Astronomy has overall responsibility for academic support and pastoral care.
+The Senior Tutor has overall responsibility for academic support and pastoral care within the Department.
 The Senior Tutor also has a key role in overseeing the School's attendance policy.
 The Senior Tutor will address any problems that cannot be resolved by a student's academic adviser or the Student Support Officer.